ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * If the group is not a pairwise-only group, the PoP evidence is a signature.
 The joining node verifies it by using the public key of the Group Manager from the received authentication credential, as well as the signature algorithm used in the OSCORE group and possible corresponding parameters.

 * If the group is a pairwise-only group, the PoP evidence is a MAC.
-The joining node recomputes the MAC through the same process taken by the Group Manager when computing the value of the 'kdc_cred_verify' parameter (see {{ssec-join-resp}}), with the difference that the joining node uses its own Diffie-Hellman private key and the Diffie-Hellman public key of the Group Manager from the received authentication credential.
+The joining node recomputes the MAC through the same process that is taken by the Group Manager when computing the value of the 'kdc_cred_verify' parameter (see {{ssec-join-resp}}), with the difference that the joining node uses its own Diffie-Hellman private key and the Diffie-Hellman public key of the Group Manager from the received authentication credential.
 The verification succeeds if and only if the recomputed MAC is equal to the MAC conveyed as PoP evidence in the Join Response.

 In case of failed verification of the PoP evidence, the joining node MUST stop processing the Join Response and MAY send a new Join Request to the Group Manager (see {{ssec-join-req-sending}}).

 In case of successful verification of the PoP evidence, the joining node uses the information received in the Join Response to set up the Group OSCORE Security Context, as described in {{Section 2 of I-D.ietf-core-oscore-groupcomm}}.
 In particular, the following applies.

-If the following parameters were not included in the 'key' parameter of the Join Response, the joining node performs the following actions.
+If the following parameters were not included in the 'key' parameter of the Join Response, then the joining node performs the following actions.

 * Absent the 'gp_enc_alg' parameter, the parameter Group Encryption Algorithm in the Common Context of the Group OSCORE Security Context is not set.